mpacer/jupytercon2018/config/proposal.md

         - on the command line,
         - in configuration files,
         - or, in programmatic code.
-    - Why you would use either a `.py` or a `.json` config file.
+    - The many scopes of configuration, and how to use them to your advantage.
+    - What `serverextension`s are, how to install/enable/disable them
+    - How to build configurable APIhandlers and non-configurable APIhandlers that can still use configuration files.
-    - How `jupyter_conf_search` can help you easily hunt down configuration issues, without requiring that you understand Jupyter's hierarchical config semantics when all you want to do is fix a bug.
+    - How to use `jupyter_conf_search` to help you hunt down configuration issues.
-    - How to best use using Jupyter's hierarchical config semantics for its intended purpose.
-    - What serverextensions are, how to install/enable/disable them, and how to add new configuration settings to a non-configurable APIhandler.
 - JupyterLab's configuration systems
-    - What to grok about Jupyterlab's hierarchical semantics for creating defaults (which can be overridden by system adminstrators) and allowing user overrides.
     - How to use themes.
     - How to set custom keybindings.
     - How to save and manipulate user sessions, *i.e.*, JupyterLab workspaces.
-    - How to enable and disable labextensions.
+    - How to enable and disable `labextension`s.
+    - What to grok about Jupyterlab's hierarchical semantics for creating defaults (which can be overridden by system adminstrators) and allowing user overrides.

 ## Who is this presentation for?